Virginia Tech® home

 Sheet of a test with multiple choice questions on it.
 Hand holding pencil hovering over the page.

-Timed exams present significant barriers to students with cognitive, chronic health, and physical disabilities (just to name a few).
-Since testing often accounts for the majority of a student's grade, it is one of the most commonly requested accommodations.
-Below is a non-exhaustive list of some of the testing accommodation SSD can support.
+Timed exams can present a barrier to students with disabilities Testing often accounts for the majority of a course's final grade.
+Below is a list of some common testing accommodation.

 Instructors are encouraged to work with their department to determine if space is available to provide test accommodations.
 When space is lacking, the SSD Werth Testing Center is a service provided by SSD that may help.